How to Raise pH in Well Water

 One of the main reasons I started this site is to help people understand why the pH level of drinking water is important and that we’ve been duped into drinking slightly acidic water for most, if not all, of our lives.

-You can see my list of Top 25 Alkaline Water Benefits by clicking here to see all of the amazing benefits people are experiencing around the world.
+Read my list of alkaline water benefits to discover all the life-changing health benefits people are experiencing around the world.

 Now, the good news about well water is it usually has a neutral pH.

-I found a good video of a gentleman testing the pH of his well water:
+I found a helpful video of a gentleman testing the pH of his well water:

 I completely agree with everything he says, especially that well water is healthier to drink than unfiltered tap water.